-Tofu works like a dream in curries – the fragrant, spicy sauces go perfectly with the soft creaminess of tofu, pressed and cubed and desperate to absorb all the flavours.
+Tofu works like a dream in curries – the fragrant, spicy sauces go perfectly with the soft creaminess of tofu, pressed and cubed and determined to absorb all the colourful flavours.
 If possible, make this curry a few hours before serving it, or make enough for leftovers the next day as everything continues to infuse in the fridge overnight.
 Cubes of tofu can play the part of paneer in Indian food so it also works really well in sag or spinach dishes, or with aubergine, cauliflower, chickpeas,..
 I could go on.

 6 garlic cloves

-An inch of fresh ginger
+2cm fresh ginger

 2 tbsp vegetable oil